bgoonz/BGOONZ_BLOG_2.0/notes/JS-DOC/reference/missing_colon_after_property_id.md

 ### Computed properties

 If you create a property key from an expression, you need to use square brackets.
-Otherwise the property name can't be computed:
+Otherwise the property name can’t be computed:

     var obj = { 'b'+'ar': 'foo' };
     // SyntaxError: missing : after property id